-Bulgaria: Producers of cheap electricity request increase of price for industrial consumers24.
-January 2014. / SEE Energy News
+Bulgaria: Producers of cheap electricity request increase of price for industrial consumers, SEE Energy News

 State-owned power stations Kozloduy NPP and Maritsa East 2 TPP have requested that industrial consumers, required under Bulgarian law to buy electricity on the liberalized market, agree for an upward revision of prices in their power-buying contracts.
 The nuclear power plant and the thermal station are currently the biggest generations on the liberalized market, selling the cheapest energy.